 Adult moths can live for up to 21 days depending on temperature and climate.

-Besides their reproductive capacity, fall armyworm adults are capable of flying long distances of up to 100 kilometres in a night.
+Besides their reproductive capacity, fall armyworm adults are capable of flying long distances of up to 100km in a night.

 They can also spread by movement of infested produce by air, road or sea.

 Larvae are nocturnal.
 During the day, they are hidden in the foliage or at the base of plants.